-Under the ACA, each state is required, by January 1, 2014, to establish an American Health Benefit Exchange that makes available qualified health plans to qualified individuals and small employers.
+Under the federal Patient and Protection and Affordable Care Act (PPACA), each state is required, by January 1, 2014, to establish an American Health Benefit Exchange that makes available qualified health plans to qualified individuals and small employers.
 Existing state law, the California Patient Protection and Affordable Care Act, established the California Health Benefit Exchange within state government.
 (Gov. Code, § 100500 et seq.)
 The Exchange is required to establish the criteria and process for eligibility determination, enrollment, and disenrollment of enrollees and potential enrollees in the Exchange.
 (Gov. Code, § 100503(a).)
 The Exchange is required to establish an appeals process for prospective and current enrollees of the Exchange that complies with all requirements of the federal act.
 (Gov. Code, § 100506.)

-The proposed regulations will establish the Exchange's policies and procedures for eligibility determination and redetermination, enrollment in qualified health plans, termination of coverage through the Exchange, and appeals process in the individual market.
-The proposed regulations will provide the public with clear standards and eligibility requirements to qualify for federal tax subsidies through the Exchange.

-Additionally, the proposed regulations will provide the standards and requirements for the qualified health plan issuers regarding enrollment of qualified individuals in the qualified health plans and termination of coverage for qualified individual through the Exchange.
-The proposed regulations will further provide the public with clear guidelines to request and receive a fair hearing.
+The proposed regulations will amend the regulations regarding the Exchange's policies and procedures for eligibility determination and enrollment in qualified health plans in the individual market.
+The proposed regulations will provide the public with clear standards and eligibility requirements for eligibility determination during the benefit year and renewal through the Exchange.
+Additionally, the proposed regulations will provide the standards and requirements for the qualified health plan issuers regarding enrollment of qualified individuals in the qualified health plans through the Exchange.

 These proposed regulations will benefit the public by providing clear guidelines to access care through enrollment in qualified health plans and to take advantage of the federal tax subsidies for the purchase of affordable, quality health insurance for themselves and their families through the Exchange.
-These regulations will also benefit the public by providing them an opportunity to exercise their right to due process.